Scalded Privates: The Short (But Real) Story Behind the Supposedly "Frivolous" McDonald’s Hot Coffee Lawsuit

 Overall, caucasion women have slightly higher risk of developing breast cancer, but African American women are more likely to die from breast cancer.

-Asian, Hispanic, and Native-American women have a lower risk of developing and dying from breast cancer.
+Asian, Hispanic, and Native-American women have a lower risk … Read the rest

 Be careful what you ask for at the Chiropractor